|

 Just like you would expect it to.

-You contact us, giving details of your company and let us know the
+You contact us, giving details of your company and let us know the service you

-Otherwise you can phone us and we'll be happy to discuss any aspect of our services or charges.
+Otherwise you can phone us and we'll be happy to discuss any aspect of our

-We then go ahead and set up an account for you on our servers and, if
+We then go ahead and set up an account for you on our servers and, if necessary,

-necessary, assist you in amending your MX records and making
+assist you in changing your MX records and making configuration changes to your

-configuration changes to your mail-server, email clients and maybe your firewall.
+mail-server, email clients and maybe your firewall.

-All this without you making any form of payment or commitment to us.
+All this without you making any form of payment or

-Towards the end of the trial period we'll email you to ask if you want to continue using our services,
+Towards the end of the trial period we'll email you to ask if you want to

-and give you payment details.
+continue using our services, and give you payment details.

-If you do want to continue, make a payment to us and we'll leave things as they are.
+If you do want to continue, make a payment to us and we'll leave things as they

-If you don't, we'll co-operate in setting your email system back to how
+If you don't, we'll co-operate in setting your email system back to how it was

-it was before the trial began without causing any disruption to your email service.
+before the trial began without causing any disruption to your email service.

-Email info@arrowmail.co.uk, call 0800 634
+Email info@arrowmail.co.uk, call 0800 634 9870 or use the

-9870 or use the web-form below to request a free trial of any of the services on this
+web-form below to request a free trial of the services detailed on this page.

 |